luanpersini/vidly-server-nestjs-ts/docs/knowledge-base/base-repository.md

 If you need a new function or a different behavior from an existing function, you can override it or create a new one.

-My base repository was build using Sequelize ORM and NestJS.
+My base repository was built using Sequelize ORM and NestJS.

 You can see the code **[here](/src/infra/database/base-repository)**